kosshi-net/scuep/README.md

 #### Disabled items
 Items are rendered in red and prefixed with a `#`.
 These items will be skipped when playing.
+If you deselect all, the player will get really confused.

 ### Commands
 `:q` Quit.
 CTRL+C works too currently.

 `:m/searchterm` Marks all items that contain the search term.
-WIP Note: The searching is basic case sensitive substring search currently.
+ Note: Performs a basic case insensitive substring search, no regex etc

 `:volume <integer>` Set volume in range 0 - 100.
 Number can be prefixed with `+` or `-` for relative control.

 `:addto <path>` Append selected items to file.
 Does not check for duplicates.

+`:selfile <path>` Select all items that appear in a playlist file

 `:!command` Enter a shell command, where % is a path or url of an item.
 The command is run for every single marked item, one by one.
 If there is no